 - Streamline the online checkout process for customers.

-It’s unlikely that any small business can sustain itself running entirely on a cash budget.
+A small business may struggle to sustain itself running entirely on a cash budget.
 Credit has a central place in capital planning, and many businesses leverage credit cards in regular operations, whether to buy inventory, make spot purchases or plug short-term cash flow gaps.

-In your search for a suitable business credit card, you should focus on points like:
+In your search for a suitable business credit card, you should focus on:

 - Daily limits.

 - Cashback rates.